 Bring on the cooler weather and some cool children's books!

-Even though the weather has still been a bit warm in my area the past few days, the calendar says September and that means I'm ready for all things fall!
+Even though the weather is still warm in my area, the calendar says September and that means I'm ready for all things fall!
 Autumn is my favorite season.
-I love the cooler temperatures, the apples, the pumpkins (even the pumpkin spice), the football, the hayrides, the sweaters, the changing leaves, and all the rest of it!
+I love the cooler temperatures, the apples, the pumpkins (even the pumpkin spice), the football, the hayrides, the sweaters, the changing leaves, and all the rest!

 A visit to a farm?
 I'm there.

 Hot apple cider?
 Pour me a cup.

 A soup simmering in the slow cooker?
 Already set to low for 8 hours.

 Once I'm done frolicking in that early autumn fun, my attention quickly turns to cozying up with a blanket and some favorite fall picture books.